 Some pet hair removers do double duty by tackling other cleaning tasks, too.
 For example, some will work on your windows, while others vacuum dust and dirt as well.
 If you don't mind having a tool that specializes in just pet fur, then we recommend looking for one that can tackle several surfaces and objects, such as our best overall pick, the Analan Mini Pet Hair Remover Brush, which performed well on carpet, upholstery, and clothing during our lab tests.

 Why Trust The Spruce?

-This piece was written by Anne Fritz, who as the proud owner of a lab-hound mix and—more recently—a rescue puppy, has spent over a decade learning how to remove pet hair from her life.
-Anne likes using the FurZapper because it’s easy and brainless to toss it into the washing machine along with the rest of her family’s wash.
+This piece was originally written by Anne Fritz, who as the proud owner of a lab-hound mix and—more recently—a rescue puppy, has spent over a decade learning how to remove pet hair from her life.
+Fritz likes using the FurZapper because it’s easy and brainless to toss it into the washing machine along with the rest of her family’s wash.

 This article was updated by Emma Phelps, an Updates Writer for The Spruce Pets, with a new product list of fully tested products.
 These pet hair remover products were tested in The Lab by a group of volunteer testers and evaluated for their performance, design and ease of cleaning.
 Phelps has previous experience writing pet product reviews and also has grown up with newfoundlands and labrador retrievers.
 She is no stranger to removing pet hair from clothes, furniture, carpets, and bedding.